rutuja2552/Tech-website/README.md

 # Tech-website
-I create this website using HTML/CSS, JAVA Script and cookie
+I create this website using HTML/CSS, JAVA Script and php